cc7623/cc7623.github.io/appleinternal-list.md

 `Mac:`
 1. Double-click the DMG
 2. Click on the drive icon named "AppleInternal Collection."
-It should be on your desktop
+It should be on your desktop.

 `Linux:`
 1. Just double-click it.